WojcikAleksandra/structured-data-processing-tasks/README.md

-# MyProjects

-A repository containing tasks completed during *Structured Data Processing* course at Warsaw University of Technology.
+#### A repository containing tasks completed during *Structured Data Processing* course at Warsaw University of Technology.